 Over time, poor posture can lead to wear and tear or damage to the neck.
 When this occurs, a person may experience pain in their neck, arms, head, or shoulders.
 Additionally, they may experience stiffness and clicking or popping noises when moving their neck.

-To diagnose neck noises, a person will need to consult a medical professional.
-A doctor will likely begin by reviewing a person’s medical history and performing a physical examination.
+To diagnose neck noises, a person will need to consult a healthcare professional.
+They will likely begin by reviewing a person’s medical history and performing a physical examination.
 This will include taking a person’s vital signs and reviewing symptoms.
-A doctor will also assess range of motion and pain or discomfort when moving the neck.
+A healthcare professional will also assess range of motion and pain or discomfort when moving the neck.

 In addition, they may request some tests to examine the structures in the neck or assess the function of these structures to help establish a diagnosis.
 These tests may include:

-Treatment will depend on the underlying cause of a person’s symptoms.
-However, doctors will likely start with conservative treatments to help relieve symptoms.
+Treatment will depend on the underlying cause of symptoms.
+However, healthcare professionals will likely start with conservative treatments to help relieve symptoms.
 These can include:

 - performing physical therapy